-The Bank Group's Ethics and Business Conduct Vice Presidency (EBC) promotes the development and application of the highest ethical standards by staff members in the performance of their duties.
-EBC is committed to integrity, impartiality and independence in its work and reports to the Managing Director and World Bank Group Chief Administrative Officer and has direct access to the President whenever the situation or subject matter requires.
+The World Bank Group's Ethics and Business Conduct Department (EBC) in the Ethics and Internal Justice Services Vice Presidency Unit promotes the development and application of the highest ethical standards by staff members in the performance of their duties.
+EBC is committed to integrity, impartiality and independence in its work.

 EBC focuses on four key areas:

-Standard setting through the design and stewardship of ethical policy, practices, decisions, and behavior, including administering Declarations of Interest Programs to ensure public confidence.
+- Standard setting through the design and stewardship of ethical policy, practices, decisions, and behavior, including administering Declaration of Interests Programs to ensure public confidence.

-Outreach and training to strengthen Bank Group values, foster a culture of respect and integrity, and build bridges between scientific research and practice in ethical development.
+- Outreach and training to strengthen World Bank Group values, foster a culture of respect and integrity, and build bridges between scientific research and practice in ethical development.